 In this situation, it is extremely important for parents to handle the situation in a calm manner.
 The last thing they should do is to push the already 'down' child into further depression.
 The famous old statement failure is the stepping stone to success is most relevant on a day like today.

-A study titled ‘Academic Stress, Parental Pressure, Anxiety and Mental Health among Indian High School Students’ authored by Sibnath Deb et al., was published in the International Journal of Psychology and Behavioral Sciences in 2015.
-According to it, the academic stress Indian children faced was directly related to the parental pressure put on them.
-It states, ‘Nearly two-thirds (63.5 per cent) of the students reported stress due to academic pressure – with no significant differences across gender, age, grade, and several other personal factors.
-About two-thirds (66 per cent) of the students reported feeling pressure from their parents for better academic performance.’
+A study titled ‘Academic Stress, Parental Pressure, Anxiety and Mental Health among Indian High School Students’ authored by Deb et al, was published in the International Journal of Psychology and Behavioral Sciences in 2015.
+According to the study, the academic stress Indian children faced was directly related to the parental pressure put on them.
+The study states, "Nearly two-thirds (63.5 per cent) of the students reported stress due to academic pressure – with no significant differences across gender, age, grade, and several other personal factors.
+About two-thirds (66 per cent) of the students reported feeling pressure from their parents for better academic performance."

-So, this year do things a little differently and make sure you never say the following statements to your child on the day her results are declared.
+So, this year, do things a little differently and make sure you never say these 10 things to your child on the day the results are declared.

 - If only you had worked a little harder.
-This statement shows that you don’t have faith in the efforts put in by your child and will never be satisfied with the marks he gets.
-This leads him to believe that he will always fall short of your expectations, and he will not give his best in the future.
+This statement tells your child that you don’t have faith in the efforts put in by him and will never be satisfied with the marks he scores.
+This leads him to believe that he will always fall short of your expectations, and he may not give his best in the future.

 - What future can you have with these marks?
 Your duty is to motivate your child to work harder and aim higher.
 She needs to learn how to move on, despite setbacks.
-Painting a bleak future for her will only depress her and she will believe that she is incapable of achieving anything good in her life.
+Painting a bleak future for her will only depress her and she may come to believe that she is incapable of achieving anything good in her life.

 - This is because of the company you keep.
-Yes, it is important to keep your children away from bad influences, but you must remember that each child has his own capacity to learn and process information.
-A child who studies for just two hours a day can score more than a child who studies for six hours a day.
-So, if your child is friends with a topper, it does not mean he will automatically start to score better.
-The company he keeps matters but does not necessarily determine his academic success.
+Yes, it is important to keep your children away from bad influences, but you must also remember that every child's ability to learn and process information is different.
+A child who studies for just two hours a day can score more than someone who studies six hours a day.
+So, if your child is friends with a topper, it does not mean he will automatically start scoring better.
+The company your child keeps matters, but it does not necessarily determine his academic success.

 - You know we can’t afford donations to seek admission.
-This statement will make your child feel like she is a liability for you and will hurt her self-esteem.
-You need to ensure that when she faces a setback, or even failure, she knows that ultimately she can achieve great things in life if she sets her mind to it.
-A setback should not become the yardstick by which all her performances are measured in future.
+This statement will make your child feel like she is a liability for you and may hurt her self-esteem.
+Try to ensure that when she faces a setback, or even failure, she knows that ultimately she can achieve great things in life if she sets her mind to it.
+A setback should not become the yardstick by which all her performances are measured in the future.

 - How come your friends scored more marks?
 Making comparisons doesn’t improve your child’s grades or help him perform better.
 These statements will only make him hate himself and feel inferior to his friends.
-He might also start to resent his friends and end up feeling lonely.
+He might also begin resenting his friends and end up feeling lonely.

 - You are a failure!
 This is probably the worst thing a parent can say to his child.
-When you make such a definitive statement about him, he will only see himself the way you described him just now and will not be able to move past the image that you have inadvertently built for him.
+When you make such a definitive statement about your child, he may begin to see himself the way you described him.
+It may also make it difficult for him to move past the image you have inadvertently created of him.

 - Is this why I pay so much for your tuitions?
 Don’t be surprised if your child turns around and says, “I never asked you to!”
 When you blame her for your decisions, she is bound to feel resentful.
-Instead, focus on her performance and calmly ask her if she can figure out what happened this year that led to her poor results.
+Instead, try to focus on her performance and calmly ask her if she can figure out what led to her poor results.
 Also, discuss with her how you can help her better her scores next year.

 - How will I face the society?
 When you say such a thing to your child (in relation to academics or anything else), it just shows that the society and your ego is more important to you than him and his happiness.
 Help him achieve more by being supportive of him and his efforts.